 Redis Vector Search

 Redis provides vector similarity search through Redis Stack (RediSearch module), enabling low-latency semantic search and RAG applications.
 As an in-memory database, Redis excels at small-to-medium scale vector workloads requiring ultra-low latency.
 It integrates vector search with Redis's core data structures, making it ideal for real-time AI applications, semantic caching, and RAG systems.
+If you want to compare the best vector databases for your data, try Agentset.

 Deployment